lovetoys/lovetoys/README.md

 ## API Reference

-Lovetoys primarily consists of a few classes that are implemented using [middleclass](https://github.com/kikito/middleclass).
+lovetoys primarily consists of a few classes that are implemented using [middleclass](https://github.com/kikito/middleclass).
 If you added `require('lovetoys.lovetoys')` to your project, they will be available in the global namespace.
 The specific classes and their usage is documented below.

 ### Entity